Badminton-Apps/badman/CONTRIBUTING.md

 * All public API methods **must be documented**.
 * We follow [Google's JavaScript Style Guide][js-style-guide], but wrap all code at **100 characters**.

-   An automated formatter is available, see [DEVELOPER.md](docs/DEVELOPER.md#clang-format).

 ## <a name="commit"></a> Commit Message Format

-*This specification is inspired by and supersedes the [BadvlasimJS commit message format][commit-message-format].*
+*This specification is inspired by and supersedes the [commit message format][commit-message-format].*

 We have very precise rules over how our Git commit messages must be formatted.
 This format leads to **easier to read commit history**.